-2.3.10 Connecting the analog interface
+2.3.9 Connecting the analog interface

-The 15 pole connector (type: Sub-D, D-Sub) on the rear side is an analog interface.
-To connect this to a controlling hardware (PC, electronic circuit) and a standard plug are necessary (not included in the scope of delivery).
+The 15 pole connector (Type: Sub-D, D-Sub) on the rear side is an analog interface.
+To connect this to a controlling hardware (PC, electronic circuit), a standard plug is necessary (not included in the scope of delivery).
 It's generally advisable to switch the device completely off before connecting or disconnecting this connector, but at least the DC output.